Products and Services Privacy Policy

 Lawful basis we rely upon

-1. Necessary for the legitimate interest of improving and developing our business and the products and services we provide to customers.
+1. Necessary for the legitimate interest of improving and developing our business and the products and services we provide to Customers.

 5. DISCLOSURES OF YOUR PERSONAL DATA

-We also may share your personal data with the parties set out below for the purposes set out in the table ‘Purposes for which we will use your personal data’ above.
+We also may share your personal data with the parties set out below for the purposes set out in the table “Purposes for which we will use your personal data” above.

 • Third parties to whom we may choose to sell, transfer or merge parts of our business or our assets.
 Alternatively, we may seek to acquire other businesses or merge with them.
-If a change happens to our business, then the new owners may use your personal data in the same way as set out in this privacy policy.
+If a change happens to our business, then the new owners may use

-• To any competent law enforcement body, regulatory, government agency, court or other third party where we believe disclosure is necessary (i) as a matter of applicable law or regulation, (ii) to exercise, establish or defend our legal rights, or (iii) to protect your vital interests or those of any other person;
+• Any competent law enforcement body, regulatory, government agency, court or other third party where we believe disclosure is necessary (i) as a matter of applicable law or regulation, (ii) to exercise, establish or defend our legal rights,

 Your personal information is stored on our secure servers in the UK.
 We do not transfer your personal data outside the UK.

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
-In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
-They will only process your personal data on our instructions and they are subject to a duty of confidentiality.
+In addition, we limit access to your personal data to those employees,

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.